 Variations

-- The frozen cranberries cook up beautifully in this recipe, however you can use equal amount of fresh cranberries.
-If using fresh chop the up a bit before adding to the batter
+- The frozen cranberries cook up beautifully in this recipe.
+However, you can use an equal amount of fresh cranberries.
+If using fresh chop it up a bit before adding them to the batter

 - You can substitute equal amounts of cream for the yogurt and milk.